sunqysunqy/sunqysunqy.github.io/_pages/about.md

 I’m currently an associate professor in the School of Computer Science and Engineering at Beihang University (BUAA).
 Before that, I received my Ph.D. degree from Beihang University, under the supervision of Prof. Jianxin Li.
 Further before, I obtained the B.S. degree from Xidian University.

-My research interests include Data Mining, Deep Graph Learning and Trustworthy AI.
+My research interests include Deep Graph Learning, Agent and Trustworthy AI.
 Please feel free to send me an email if interested to discuss or work together.

 **\[Prospective students]** Our group has positions for Ph.D. students, Master students, and visiting students.
 If you are interested, please send me an email with your CV and publications (if any).

 # 🔥 News

+- _2026.05_  🎉 **Two** papers are accepted by **ICML 2026**

 - _2026.02_  🌟 We will organize the [2nd Workshop on Frontiers in Graph Machine Learning for the Large Model Era](magic-group-buaa.github.io/CIKM2025_workshop/) in **KDD 2026**.
 See you in Jeju!